-The Junkies had no certain future in radio prior to Heller’s article running in The Times.
+The Junkies had no certain future in radio prior to Heller’s article.
 Then all in their mid-twenties, the four childhood friends were still weighing what to do with the rest of their lives.

 While solidifying their on-air personalities, more in concept than in practice, two of them – Bickel (EB) and Flaim (JP) – were pursuing further education: Bickel, a master’s degree at Maryland, and Flaim, a law degree at Temple.

-The others – Bishop (Lurch) and Auville (Cakes) – acquired their bachelors’ degrees from Salisbury and Towson, respectively, and had already entered the work force — the latter in management at Toys “R” Us.
+The others – Bishop (Lurch) and Auville (Cakes) – earned their bachelor’s degrees, from Salisbury and Towson, respectively, and had already entered the work force, the latter in management at Toys “R” Us.

 After Heller’s article ran — later that same day, actually — the Junkies received a call from then-WJFK assistant program director Jim McClure — now a producer for Howard Stern – offering them a tryout.

 Their on-air chemistry was instantly evident, and the Junkies were given their first regular timeslot on the radio – Saturdays from 5 p.m. to 8 p.m. on WJFK’s “New Sports Weekend.”